fchambon/azurevirtualdesktop/README.md

 **Desktop Application Group**: Creates an application group within the workspace, allowing you to publish applications to users.
 AVD User group is automatically assigned the proper roles to immediately access the Cloud Endpoint.

-**Host Pool**: Deploys a host pool, which consists of one or more virtual machines running Windows 11 Multisession 22H2 Entra ID edition.
+**Host Pool**: Deploys a host pool, which consists of one or more virtual machines running Windows 11 Multisession 22H2.
 These virtual machines serve as the desktops for end-users.

 **Identity & Management**: Sessions Hosts are Microsoft Entra Id Joined and automatically registered in Microsoft Intune